MagdK/portfolio_nextjs/works/begame-transaction-history/begame-transaction-history.md

 ![Unhappy flows](/works/begame-transaction-history/Transaction_07.png "Preview of all errors that can happen during deposit and withdrawal")

 ## Usability testing
 I set up usability tests on UserTesting.com to gather feedback from users and refine the high-fidelity prototypes.
+These were some of the insights from the tests:
+- Allowing users to save payment methods saves time and boosts satisfaction.
+- Toast messages offer sufficient feedback, while dialog boxes are distracting and unnecessary.

 ![Feedback from user](/works/begame-transaction-history/Transaction_08.png "Being able to see the status of my transactions gives me such peace of mind, especially compared to before.
 Depositing and withdrawing is now a breeze!")